AmrMustafa13/context-API-tutorial/README.md

 # Context API Tutorial Example

-There is a local storage.
+There is a local storage provided.